philcryer/fak3r.com/README.md

 ## Summary

-The source code for my long running blog, fak3r.com, built by Jekyll.
+This repository contains the source code for my long running blog, fak3r.com, built by Jekyll.

 ## Contents